 Yes!
 Shutters are long-lasting and will remain a part of your home for years to come, whereas blinds can often fail due to flimsy strings and cords and curtains can fade, go out of fashion and can have high dry-cleaning costs.

-Most importantly, there are a number of studies finding shutters are the best window treatment for insulating your home.
+Most importantly, there are a number of studies including guidance from the Energy Saving Trust — finding shutters are the best window treatment for insulating your home.
 Shutters are great for keeping your home both warmer in the winter months and cooler in the summer months.

 If you would like any further information on the cost of shutters for your home, please contact us or use our online quotation tool for a quick quote.